-So then what is a pattern in the context of a modern design system?
+Which raises a reasonable question: in the context of a modern design system, what exactly is a pattern?

-With that said, here are some common ways of defining the term "pattern", with my own personal thoughts on each...
+With that in mind, here are the most common ways the term gets defined, along with some candid thoughts on each.

 A Pattern Is UI Top